-Kansas City, and grew up in Amarillo.
-Texas.
+Kansas City, and grew up in Amarillo, Texas.
 He was the Librarian for the Amarillo High School Band.
 He attended Oklahoma University in Norman, Oklahoma, and graduated from West Texas State University with an Economics Degree in Business Administration with an emphasis on management and finance.
 His hobbies are photography, opera, and sailing.
 He now lives in Dallas and is married to Deidre, who is also a TJHS Board Member.
 Dr. Marc Orner lives in Abilene, and leads services when a visiting Rabbi is not in town.

 Jeffrey Josephs lives in Austin.
+He lives in Austin.
 He grew up in Corpus Christi.

-Jewish Mayor in Schulenberg, continued from page 11 and is buried next to M.C.
-Her gravestone reads, "Beloved mothrespected neighbor.
+Jewish Mayor in Schulenberg, continued from page 11\\\\\ and is buried next to M.C.
+Her gravestone reads, "Beloved mother and respected neighbor.
 The ways of Judaism were the paths of her life."
-Her will showed she was worth \$6,000 at the time of

-Standing Mamie (Levey) Margolius, Selma Levey.
-Sitting: M.C.
-Levey Helena Levey, Leslie Lippman (in front).
+Her will showedStanding Mamie (Levey)she wasMargolius, Selma Levey.worthSitting: M.C.
+Levey Helena\$6,000Levey, Leslie Lippman (in front).
 At Levey home in Hallettsville, 1920. her death, and she bequeathed \$20 to the Jewish Cemetery and the rest to her children to be divided equally.
 Much of what was written in Helena's obituary in The Schulenburg Sticker (April 30, 1930) was devoted to her accomplished husband.
 But, it did say about her, "Deceased was an excellent mother, a kind, friendly neighbor.
 She was a member of the old school, who considered it a pleasure to labor and make the pathway of life easier for mankind.
 Her kind of folks are rapidly thinning out and with each passing, the world is truly a poorer place."
 The deadline for the May 2021 TJHS News Magazine is Friday, Aril 9.

 From Our Archives This column is based on information in the TJHS Collection, housed at the Dolph Briscoe Center for American History at the University of Texas campus in Austin.
 It has been supplemented with online research.
 If you have corrections or additions, please submit them in writing to the TJHS editor at editor@txjhs.org.
 We want our archives to be as complete as possible.
-Selig Deutschman Redux by Vickie Vogel In the July 2012 TJHS News Magazine, I wrote "The Mystery of Selig Deutschman."
-I called it a mystery because I couldn't find out much about him, except that he applied for some government post in the Woodrow Wilson Administration.1 I recently read The People's Revolt: Texas Populists and the Roots of American Liberalism by Greg Cantrell, and was pleasantly surprised to find mention of Deutschman.2 We know he was born in 1865 or 1866.3 He came to Texas from Germany in 1879.
+Selig Deutschman Redux In the July 2012 TJHS News Magazine, I wrote "The Mystery of Selig Deutschman."
+I called it a mystery because I couldn't find out much about him, except that he applied for some government post in the Woodrow Wilson Administration.
+I recently read The People's Revolt: Texas Populists and the Roots of American Liberalism by Greg Cantrell, and was pleasantly surprised to find mention of Deutschman We know he was born in 1865 or 1866.
+He came to Texas from Germany in 1879.
 He worked at many jobs: printer's devil, fruit stand owner, shoestring salesman, sheepherder, rubber stamp manufacturer, clerk and newspaper reporter before passing the bar in 1895 and becoming a lawyer.
-He married Marie Antoinette Rodriguez (1881-1907)4 and they had two daughters, Ruth and Hannah.
-Ruth died in October, 1918 at the age of 17, a victim of the Spanish Flu.5 More can be learned about Selig Deutschman in the 2012 article.
+He married Marie Antoinette Rodriguez (1881-1907) and they had two daughters, Ruth and Hannah.
+Ruth died in October, 1918 at the age of 17, a victim of the Spanish Flu.
+More can be learned about Selig Deutschman in the 2012 article.
 The new information I found in Cantrell's book is a fascinating